tjaffri/cloud-langchain-runnables/docs/LangGraph.md

 - Year the company was founded
 - Company headquarters location

-It uses Google Serper for web search and AlphaVantage for real-time stock prices.
+It uses Google Serper for web search and Finnhub for real-time stock prices.